ssanj/Stacks/scratch.md

 1. Do we want to close the group after persisting?
 1. How do we disallow existing stack names?
 1. Do we need to allow deletion of stacks?
-1. Do we need to allow renaming of stacks?
+1. Do we need to allow renaming of stacks? (delete + save)
 1. Do we need a view to preview existing stacks?
 1. Do we need a way to delete a project's stacks?